 We currently have around 90 afghans, which have been designed and created in the past twenty years.
-Of these, approximately 60 are knitted and 20 are crochet.
+Of these, approximately 70 are knitted and 20 are crochet.
 We have patterns available for most of them.

 Most PDF sales are handled by Ravelry.com where you will get an automatic download.
 All Ravelry sales require payment by PayPal.
 A few sales are handled by the Woolly Thoughts PayPal link.

 The skills required are very basic.
 You should be able to do: